Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

 Make sure your Git `user.name` and `user.email` are set:

 ```
-git config --global user.name "{your-full-nmne}"
+git config --global user.name "{your-full-name}"
 git config --global user.email "{your-email-address}"
 ```

-If you're not logged in as root, you will need to set ownership of the current directory and all subdirectories (recursively) to the currently logged in user, in this case for `cloudscalers`:
+If you're not logged in as root, you will need to reset ownership of the current directory and all subdirectories (recursively) to the currently logged in user, in this case for `cloudscalers`:

 ```
 cd {/path/to/my/repo}